Updated Sunday 21 September 2021, 15:45 hrs

-We are in unprecedented times and we’re all trying to do our best for everyone as we tackle the COVID-19 pandemic.
+We are in unprecedented times and although government restrictions are being relaxed, we’re trying to do our best for everyone as we continue to tackle the COVID-19 pandemic.

 Other activities and events will open up as government restrictions relax further.